centreon/centreon-documentation/en/reporting/installation.md

 ### ETL: Execution

-> Before continuing, be sure that you have installed the MySQL
+> Before continuing, be sure that you have installed the MariaDB
 > configuration file as specified above in the prerequisites.
 Configure
 > and activate data retention so that only the required data is imported
 > and calculated.